 Early Life and Education:

-Born in 1627 in a small village of Black Notley, Essex, John Ray’s father was a blacksmith.
-Ray entered the Cambridge University at the young age of sixteen.
+Born on 29 November in 1627 in a small village of Black Notley, Essex, John Ray’s father was a blacksmith.
+Ray attended a grammar school and then entered the Cambridge University at the young age of sixteen.

 Contributions and Achievements:

-John Ray was selected a Fellow of Trinity College in 1649.
-However, he lost the position thirteen years later when, in 1662, he declined to take the oath to the Act of Uniformity after the Restoration.
-With full support of his former stundent and fellow naturalist, Francis Willoughby, Ray made several trips throughout Europe with him, carrying out research in the fields of botany and zoology.
+John Ray was selected as a Fellow of Trinity College in 1649.
+However, he lost the position thirteen years later when, in 1662 and with strong Puritan views, he declined to take the oath to the Act of Uniformity after the Restoration.
+With full support of his former student and fellow naturalist, Francis Willoughby, Ray made several trips throughout Europe with him, carrying out research in the fields of botany and zoology.

 Later Life and Death:

-In his later years, Ray moved to his native village, where he remained until his death in 1705.
+In his later years, Ray moved to his native village, where he remained until his death on 17 January in 1705.
 He was 77 years old.
 The Ray Society was established in his honor in 1844.